aggie-coding-club/Neural-Network-Parrallels/READme.md

 Not completely sure if this goes against Google TOS

 Looking into using googles custom search json api; it could be more efficient and more in line with google tos..

+files main_database, add_data, embedd, and access_database all are related to the vector database

+Here we have the ability to add embeddings to a database, embed our own data, make our database (locally here), and use semantic search on our database based on a query.